 - Competition Among Peers.
-The Compensation Committee believes our executive compensation program should provide a competitive total compensation program that enables us to attract and retain key executives. - Accountability for Performance.
-The Compensation Committee believes our executive compensation program should ensure an alignment between our strategic and financial performance and the total compensation received by our named executive officers.
+The Compensation Committee believes our executive compensation program should enable us to attract and retain key executives by providing a total compensation program that is competitive with the market in which we compete for executive talent, which encompasses not only midstream natural gas companies but also other energy industry companies as described in "-Methodology and Process-Role of Peer Group and Benchmarking" below. - Accountability for Performance.
+The Compensation Committee believes our executive compensation program should ensure an alignment between our strategic, operational and financial performance and the total compensation received by our named executive officers.
 This includes providing compensation for performance that reflects individual and company performance both in absolute terms and relative to our Peer Group. - Alignment with Shareholder Interests.
 The Compensation Committee believes our executive compensation program should ensure a balance between short-term and long-term compensation while emphasizing at-risk or variable compensation as a valuable means of supporting our strategic goals and aligning the interests of our named executive officers with those of our shareholders. - Supportive of Business Goals.
 The Compensation Committee believes that our total compensation program should support our business objectives and priorities.

-Consistent with this philosophy and the compensation objectives, our executive compensation program is comprised of the following elements of compensation:
+Consistent with this philosophy and the compensation objectives, our 2013 executive compensation program was comprised of the following elements of compensation:

-Compensation Element Description Role in Total Compensation Base Salary Competitive fixed cash compensation based on individual's role, experience, qualifications and performance A core element of competitive total compensation, important in attracting and retaining key executives Annual Cash Incentive Bonus Variable cash payouts are tied to achievement of annual financial, operational and strategic business priorities and are determined in the sole discretion of the Compensation Committee Aligns named executive officers with annual strategic, operational and financial results Recognizes individual and performance-based contributions to annual results Supplements base salary to help attract and retain executives
+Compensation Element Description Base Salary Competitive fixed-cash compensation based on individual's role, experience, qualifications and performance Annual Cash Incentive Bonus Variable cash payouts tied to achievement of annual financial, operational and strategic business priorities and determined in the sole discretion of the Compensation Committee